mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 And then validate that you can ``http://<serveraddress>/phpmyadmin``.

-..
-WARNING:: You may need to disable the Apache2 module ``security2``
+..  warning:: You may need to disable the Apache2 module ``security2``
     before you can access PHPMyAdmin.
 Otherwise, it throws an internal 404.
     We're not sure why.
 To fix the problem, run ``sudo a2dismod security2`` and restart the Apache2 service.